Hive-type polytopes for quiver multiplicities and the membership problem for quiver moment cones: Introduction

-\item There exists a strongly polynomial time algorithm to check membership in the moment cone $\Delta(\Q, \beta)$. \end{enumerate}
+\begin{enumerate}[\normalfont(1)] \item The multiplicity $K^{\beta}_{\unlm}$ can be expressed as the number of lattice points of a polytope $\p_{\unlm}$ obtained by gluing together two Knutson-Tao hive polytopes.

-In particular, there exists a strongly polynomial time algorithm for solving the generic semi-stability problem for representations of $\Q$ and $\Q_\beta$. \end{theorem}
+\item There exists a strongly polynomial time algorithm to decide if $K^{\beta}_{\unlm}>0$.
+In particular, checking membership in the moment cone $\Delta(\Q, \beta)$ can be accomplished in strongly polynomial time. \end{enumerate} \end{theorem}

-The problem of finding a polytopal description for dimensions of weight spaces of quiver semi-invariants is very difficult in general; see Problem \ref{poly-prob-quiver-semi-inv} for more details.
-Our $n$-complete bipartite quivers and their flag-extensions are a case in point.
-Directly computing their weight spaces of semi-invariants leads to very complicated formulas involving large sums of large products of multiple Littlewood-Richardson coefficients (see Remark \hyperlink{complicatedformula}{\ref{rmk-direct-compute-vs-river-quiver}(2)}).
-To prove the first part of Theorem \ref{main-thm}, we first use quiver exceptional sequences and Derksen-Weyman's Embedding Theorem to embed $\Q_\beta$ into another quiver $\river$, introduced in Section \ref{qes-embedding-sec}, without changing the dimensions of the weight spaces of semi-invariants for $\Q_\beta$.
-After we perform this embedding, we show in Section \ref{Hive-poly-semi-inv-sec} that the dimensions of weight spaces of semi-invariants for $\river$, and thus $K_{\widetilde{\sigma}}$, can be expressed as the number of lattice points of certain polytopes.
-Furthermore, these polytopes can be described as combinatorial linear programs, and the positivity of $K_{\widetilde{\sigma}}$ is equivalent to the feasibility of the corresponding combinatorial linear program (see Proposition \ref{polytopal-semi-inv-prop}).
-In Section \ref{moment-cones-proof-thm-1-sec}, we first show that a tuple $\underline{\lambda}$ of sequences of integers lies in $\Delta(\Q, \beta)$ if and only if $K_{{\widetilde{\sigma}_{\underline{\lambda}}}}$ is positive, where $\widetilde{\sigma}_{\underline{\lambda}}$ is the weight of $\Q_\beta$ induced by $\underline{\lambda}$.
-Thus, checking membership in $\Delta(\Q, \beta)$ is equivalent to checking the feasibility of a combinatorial linear program of the form $A\cdot \mathbf{x} \leq \mathbf{b}$, where the entries of $A$ are $0, 1$, or $-1$, while the entries of the vector $\mathbf{b}$ are homogeneous linear integral forms in the parts of the sequences of the tuple $\underline{\lambda}$.
+To prove the first part of Theorem \ref{main-thm}, we establish in Theorem \ref{main-formula-mult-thm} a formula that expresses the multiplicity $K^{\beta}_{\unlm}$ as a sum of products of two multiple Littlewood-Richardson coefficients.
+This is achieved by first viewing $K^{\beta}_{\unlm}$ as the dimension of a weight space of semi-invariants for $\Q_\beta$ and then using quiver exceptional sequences and Derksen-Weyman's Embedding Theorem to embed $\Q_\beta$ into another quiver $\river$, introduced in Section \ref{qes-embedding-sec}.
+It is this new quiver $\river$ and its weight spaces of semi-invariants that enable us to derive the desired formula for $K^{\beta}_{\unlm}$ (see also Remark \ref{rmk-direct-compute-vs-river-quiver}).
+This formula leads us to the polytope $\p_{\unlm}$ that can be described as a combinatorial linear program and, furthermore, the positivity of $K^{\beta}_{\unlm}$ is equivalent to the feasibility of the corresponding combinatorial linear program (see Proposition \ref{prop-main-thm-part-1}).
+In Section \ref{moment-cones-proof-thm-1-sec}, we first show that a tuple $\underline{\lambda}$ of weakly decreasing sequences of integers lies in $\Delta(\Q, \beta)$ if and only if $K^{\beta}_{\unlm}$ is positive.
+Thus, checking membership in $\Delta(\Q, \beta)$ is equivalent to checking the feasibility of a combinatorial linear program that can be checked in strongly polynomial time via Tardos' algorithm.